yvoawk/getUMLS/README.md

 # install.packages("devtools")
 devtools::install_github("yvoawk/getUMLS")
 ```
-You will found the guide to use this package in the vignettes folder : file **vignette.md**.
+You will found the guide to use this package in the vignettes folder : [vignette](https://github.com/yvoawk/getUMLS/blob/master/vignettes/vignette.md).